 The Hong group develops and applies magic-angle-spinning solid-state NMR spectroscopy to elucidate the structure and dynamics of biological macromolecules.
 We seek to understand how molecular conformation, motion, and intermolecular interactions enable proteins and carbohydrates to carry out their functions such as ion conduction across lipid membranes, membrane fusion between viruses and cells, membrane scission during virus budding, and maintenance and expansion of plant cell walls.
 We also investigate the structure and dynamics of amyloid proteins in neurodegenerative diseases.
 To answer these mechanistic biophysical questions, we innovate multinuclear (1H, 13C, 15N, 19F, 2H, & 31P) and multidimensional solid-state NMR techniques that measure molecular structure, inter-atomic distances, and amplitudes and rates of molecular motions with high sensitivity.

-We are currently studying three ion channels and transporters: the influenza M2 proton channel, the Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2) E cation channel, and the bacterial transporter EmrE (Fig. 1).
-All three proteins are all oligomeric a-helical bundles that require proton transfer for function.
-The acid-activated and amantadine-targeted M2 proton channel is essential for the influenza lifecycle and is a prototype of viroporins 1.
+We are currently studying three ion channels and transporters involved in infectious diseases: the influenza M2 proton channel, the Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2) envelope (E) protein cation channel, and the bacterial transporter EmrE (Fig. 1).
+All three proteins are oligomeric α-helical bundles that require proton transport for function.
+The acid-activated and amantadine-targeted M2 proton channel is essential for the influenza virus lifecycle, and is the prototype of viroporins 1.
 The SARS-CoV-2 E protein forms a cation channel 2 whose calcium-conducting activity stimulates the host inflammasome.
-EmrE is a proton-coupled transporter that exports polyaromatic cations to cause drug resistance 3.
+EmrE is a proton-coupled transporter that exports polyaromatic cations to cause multidrug resistance 3-4.

 PLANT CELL WALLS